bixingxie/Email-Subscription-Manger/Build.md

 # Pre-Installation
+Email Subscription Manager can run either using [node.js](https://nodejs.org/en/) or Homebrew.
+Depending on your choice, please ensure you have either one installed.

-## Installing node.js
+## node.js
-Ensure your machine has [node.js](https://nodejs.org/en/) installed.
+Check if your machine has node.js installed.
 You can check by opening up command line (for Windows) or terminal (for Mac).
 1. Check **node.js**
 ```
 node -v